Preventing Foodborne Illnesses From the Farm to the Fridge

 - Use a thermometer to make sure meat and poultry are cooked well.

-- Look on packaging or on most thermometers for recommended temperatures.
+- Look on packaging or on most kitchen thermometers for recommended temperatures.

 - Keep leftovers refrigerated.
 Keep your refrigerator temperature set at 40ºF(4ºC) or below.